Marnie Stahl promoted to associate head coach while Teresa Logemann joins the Irish as the new assistant coach.

-In each of Stahl's first eight seasons as an assistant with the program, Notre Dame captured the BIG EAST Championship team title, and owned the longest active streak in the league with 10 straight conference crowns dating back to 2004.
+In each of Stahl's first eight seasons as an assistant with the program, Notre Dame captured the BIG EAST Championship team title, and owned the longest active streak in the league with 10 straight conference crowns from 2004-13.

 Two of Stahl's boats claimed gold during Notre Dame's final trip to the BIG EAST Championship in 2013, as the third varsity four and third varsity eight won grand final races at the West Windsor, N.J. regatta.
 The Irish second varsity four launch picked up a silver medal after a runner-up finish.
 Notre Dame scored a BIG EAST Championship record 151 points on its way to winning the conference title for the 10th consecutive time.

 All three of Stahl's boats dominated on the conference level in '12, with all three winning gold in the Grand Finals en route to the Irish winning five of six possible finals for the 14-point victory.
 She and head coach Martin Stone and associate head coach Joe Schlosberg were awarded BIG EAST Coaching Staff of the Year for the fifth time since '06 as a result of the success.

 Stahl's boats brought home several victories again in 2011, claiming the gold in both the third varsity eight and varsity four at the BIG EAST Championship.
 Along with this, the varsity four boat earned BIG EAST Crew of the Week honors after finishing second in the Group B Finals at the Lake Natoma Invite, including capturing a preliminary heat win over the nationally ranked Stanford four boat.